MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 # Microsoft StaffHub to be retired

 Effective October 1, 2019, Microsoft StaffHub will be retired.
 We're building StaffHub capabilities, including schedule and task management, into Microsoft Teams.
-The Teams mobile app now includes shift management and a home screen experience.
+Teams includes the Shifts app for schedule management and a home screen experience is available in the Teams mobile app.
 Additional capabilities for firstline workers will roll out to Teams over time.

 These changes are part of our continued efforts to empower every employee with Microsoft 365.
 With capabilities for firstline workers now in Teams, every employee in your organization will be able to use Teams to streamline their workday, collaborate with coworkers, and access information and expertise to help them do their best work.